-It happens to the best of us, and from a certain point on we all get encountered with urine stains in your mattress.
-You thought about putting a mattress protector on your children’s mattress, but you had not foreseen a night-time accident would happen during that one night in mom and dad’s bed…
+It happens to the best of us, you thought about putting a mattress protector on your children’s mattress, but you had not foreseen a night-time accident would happen during that one night in mom and dad’s bed…

 Act fast!
 It is a lot easier to remove urine stains that are still wet.
 We have tested many solutions and we will share the results with you here!